mdn/content/files/en-us/web/html/element/img/index.md

     This is useful in cases where the requested resource is not on a server you control, and you want to register the attribution source via a separate server that you _do_ control.
 In this case, you can specify one or more URLs as the value of `attributionsrc`.
 When the resource request occurs:

     - In the case of an attribution source registration, the {{httpheader("Attribution-Reporting-Eligible")}} header will be sent to the URL(s) specified in `attributionSrc` rather than the resource origin; these URLs can then respond with the {{httpheader("Attribution-Reporting-Register-Source")}} header to complete registration.
-    - In the case of an attribution trigger registration, the `attributionSrc` property can only contain a single URL, which the {{httpheader("Attribution-Reporting-Eligible")}} header will be sent to.
-This URL can then respond with the {{httpheader("Attribution-Reporting-Register-Trigger")}} header to complete registration.
+    - In the case of an attribution trigger registration, the {{httpheader("Attribution-Reporting-Eligible")}} header will be sent to the URL(s) specified in `attributionSrc` in addition to the resource origin.
+These URLs can then respond with the {{httpheader("Attribution-Reporting-Register-Trigger")}} header to complete registration.

 - `crossorigin`